-However, as local authorities rise to the challenge of leading the local response to climate change they also face a number of challenges particularly around resources.
+However as local authorities rise to the challenge of leading the local response to climate change they also face a number of challenges particularly around resources.
 Over the last 10-15 years, local authorities have seen a reduction on staff numbers and if the targets on climate action set by the government are to be delivered at local government level, local authorities will need much needed additional resources.
-AILG welcomes the commitment in the Programme for Government that every local authority will have a sufficient number of biodiversity and heritage officers among their staff complement.
-However, additional staff resources will be needed to work with communities and the public on local initiatives to achieve out climate targets.
-Additional resources will also be required for the local government sector to the core philosophy of a "Just Transition" and ensure that no sector of society or community is left behind in the movement to a low carbon future.
-Local authorities have in the past number of years risen to a number of challenges in our society including leading the local economic recovery post the banking and recession crisis and more recently leading the local response to Covid-19 including the roll-out of our Community Call Programme.
-They will also rise and deliver on the challenges of climate action and ensure that they lead the local response to this global issue.
+AILG welcomes the commitment in the programme for government that every local authority will have a sufficient number of biodiversity and heritage officers among their staff complement.
+However, additional staff resources will be needed to engage with communities and the public in local initiatives to meet climate targets.
+Additional support is essential for local governments to uphold the "Just Transition" philosophy, ensuring no community or sector is left behind in the shift to a low-carbon future.
+In recent years, local authorities have successfully led economic recovery efforts after the recession and spearheaded the local Covid-19 response, including the Community Call programme.
+They are well-positioned to lead the local response to the climate challenge.